 (Feb.
 21) in Bangkok – Arriving from the airport

 I was greeted with a friendly face at the reception of Once Again Hostel.
-She spoke good English so that was a relief!
 She gave me the electronic key to my room and the key to my own cabinet after payment of my due fees.
 Then, she led me upstairs to my room.
 Alas!
 There was no elevator and I had 2 trolleys – a medium sized one and the cabin trolley.
 Phew!
 Those were heavy… She did help me carry the cabin trolley and I had the medium sized one.
 I reached my room and started unpacking my things.
 I wanted to take a stroll along the streets near my accommodation but then I was exhausted from the flight so I just decided to have dinner and sleep, prepared for heading out the next day.

 (Feb.
 22) – Wat Saket (Temple of the Golden Mount)